ELhadratiOth/CR7-Hotel-Project/README.md

 ## WebSite Link :

-➤ i used Github Pages for Hosting this Website
+➤ I hosted this website using GitHub Pages.
 Here is the link :
 ```bash
 https://elhadratioth.github.io/CR7-Hotel-Project/

 ```
-➤ it's better to open it in google chrome browser in your PC for a better visualisation.
+➤ For optimal viewing, it's recommended to open the website in Google Chrome Browser on your computer.

 ## Demo